nexmo-community/lex-sample-voice-application/README.md

 - The Lex connector server's public hostname and if necessary public port,</br>
 e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`LEX_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)

-## Sample Voice API application - Public hostname and port
+## Sample Voice API application - Host server public hostname and port

 Default local (not public!) of this sample application `port` is: 8000.